Digital Visualization Training Workshop 2016: the Ghetto of Venice

-The workshop is designed for participants at the Master's, Ph.D- of Post doctoral level in Interpretive Humanities (including Cultural Patrimony, History of Art, Architecture and Urbanism, History, Geography, Architecture, Archaeology, and other relevant disciplines).
+The workshop is designed for Ph.D or Post doctoral participants in the Interpretive Humanities (including Cultural Patrimony, History of Art, Architecture and Urbanism, History, Geography, Architecture, Archaeology, and other relevant disciplines).

-An official Duke University/Iuav University/Venice International University joint Certificate will be issued at the end of the course.
+An official Duke University/Università Iuav/Venice International University joint Certificate will be issued at the end of the course.